-- A Section or a Division consists of a group of AAPB members with a common interest.
-A Section or Division can be formed according to the AAPB Policies and Procedures subject to approval by the Board.
+- A Section consists of a group of AAPB members with a common interest.
+A Section can be formed according to the AAPB Policies and Procedures subject to approval by the Board.

-- Each Section or Division must have as its focus a distinct subject area approved by the Board.
+- Each Section must have as its focus a distinct subject area approved by the Board.

-- Sections or Divisions shall be reviewed annually and renewed by approval of the Board.
+- Sections shall be reviewed annually and renewed by approval of the Board.

-- Section or Division bylaws and/or charters shall not be in conflict with those of AAPB.
+- Section bylaws and/or charters shall not be in conflict with those of AAPB.

-- Sections or Divisions shall operate in accordance with the Policies and Procedures of AAPB.
+- Sections shall operate in accordance with the Policies and Procedures of AAPB.

 - Regular meetings of the Board shall be held at least annually, at times and places specified by the Board or Executive Committee.
 A quorum at any Board meeting shall consist of a majority of the Board’s membership.
 Conference calls and use of other technology to convene the Board as a group may constitute a meeting of the Board.

-- Written notice, either by regular mail or email, of Board meetings shall be distributed to each Board member at least two weeks in advance of a scheduled Board meeting.
+- Written notice, either by regular mail, email, or other accepted means of communication, of Board meetings shall be distributed to each Board member at least two weeks in advance of a scheduled Board meeting.